 - Adopt continuous integration to eliminate the emerging integration issues shortly.

-- Use short iteration and regular builds to facilitate direct and instant feedback.
+- Use short iterations and regular builds to facilitate direct and instant feedback.

 Lack of ownership